Pancho Segura: Amateur career

 Segura won La Jolla Beach and Tennis Club tournament over Tom Falkenburg in February.
 Segura lost to Drobny in the first round of Wimbledon.
 Kramer wrote that Segura lost "without distinction (to Tom Brown and Jaroslav Drobný) the two times he played Wimbledon, and really, nobody took Segoo seriously.
 He didn't speak English well, he had a freak shot, and on the grass while scooting around in his long white pants with his bowlegs, he looked like a little butterball.
 A dirty butterball: his pants were always grass-stained".
 Segura won Southampton invitation over Seymour Greenberg in August.
-Segura lost to Parker in the quarter finals of the U. S. Championships.
-Segura won the title at Sao Paulo in November beating Parker in the final and beat Parker again later that month in the Rio de Janeiro final.
+Segura lost to Parker in the quarter-finals of the U.S. Championships.
+Segura won the title at São Paulo in November beating Parker in the final and beat Parker again later that month in the Rio de Janeiro final.